 You may have noticed that the computer in the picture above is wet and has been cleaned in an Ultrasonic water bath.
 The gentle cleaning action of Ultrasonics, combined with proper training and drying, water will NOT damage electronics.

 This is worth repeating; with proper training and drying, water will NOT damage electronics (the ‘secret’ is in the drying process using our Drye-Rite Drying Cabinets and Drye-Rite-XL Drying Rooms that our clients learn about during training.
 To learn about our FREE Training, Click Here).

 We’ve all been told to never put electronics in water.
 This is certainly true of any electronic device that’s still plugged in, but for electronics that are not plugged-in, cleaning them with water is not a problem… if you clean and dry them correctly.

-And cleaning electronics correctly is big business.
+And electronics cleaning, done correctly, is big business.

 Folklore About Electronics Cleaning

 The warnings about electronics and water come from our grandparents and great grandparents.
 Back when they were young, many of them were getting electronic appliances for the first time.
 Unfortunately, at the time, they had little knowledge of or experience with electronics.
 Also, there were few if any safety codes overseeing how they were made and used.
 As a result, electronics were often dangerous to use and getting shocked was a common occurrence.
 Considering their experience, it’s understandable that our grandparents, great grandparents and even our parents have been so persistent in their warnings.